-Chaga is a potent immune-system enhancer with additional properties as an anti-inflammatory.
-Animal trials have also proven chaga to strengthen endurance.
-Chaga chunks are the choice of consumers that prefer to make their own tea, to folks that grind chaga into powder for applications that span from herbal extracts to exotic vegan quinoa-chaga chili recipes.
+Chaga chunks are the choice of consumers that prefer to make their own tea or grind chaga into powder for recipes.

-New Roots Herbal’s Chaga Tea is harvested in small batches, then packaged in resealeable bags for convenience and freshness retention.
+New Roots Herbal’s Chaga Tea is harvested in small batches, then packaged in resealable bags for convenience and freshness retention.